ozymaxx/sketchauto_demo/README.md

 * Plug your tablet in your computer
 * Open Android Studio and import the application into your Android Studio workspace
 * Build the application
+* Type `cd server` to enter the directory including the source code of the classification server
 * Copy the predictor into the same directory as `server.py`, which is also included in [the repository of the autocompletion framework]().
 * Copy the necessary models (read the [README of the autocompletion framework]()) into the same directory as `server.py`